-- Low trust Concerns about the amount of 'time-taken' presented the biggest obstacle to trust and confidence. - Loss aversion to an existing medical centre, green space, trees and right of way. - Different audiences, with different needs and expectations appeal to only one segment and we risked achieving majority support.
-Intervention We created a campaign strategy that applied the following behavioural levers.
-Anchor the public to positive emotions associated with the NHS' role during COVID.
-Intentional use of a colour pallet that referenced the NHS rainbow was intended to tap into powerful positive emotions held by the public in 2020.
-Creation of a strapline that positioned the Trust as a caring, committed and capable.
+- Low trust Concerns about the amount of 'time-taken' presented the biggest obstacle to trust and confidence. - Loss aversion to closure of an existing medical centre, loss of green space, trees and right of way. - Different audiences, with different needs and expectations if we appealed to only one segment, we risked losing vital support from other segments.

+We created a campaign strategy that applied the following behavioural levers.

+1. Anchor the public to positive emotions associated with the NHS' role during COVID.
+Intentional use of a colour pallet that referenced the NHS rainbow was used to tap into powerful positive emotions held by the public in 2020.
+We also created a strapline that positioned the Trust as a caring, committed and capable.

 We are here.
 We are committed.
 We are WCHC.

-- 1. Use of 'gain framing' to divert attention from perceived losses and focus attention on the many benefits the centre would bring with particular focus on environmental and social benefits. - 2.
-Visualization: Creation of a 'walk through' social video that would provide a more tangible representation of the many benefits of the new centre. - 3.
-Tailoring Images of people representative of the local demographic used to increase empathy, engagement and ownership.
+- 1. Use of 'gain framing' to divert attention from perceived losses and focus attention on the many benefits the centre would bring, with particular focus on environmental and social benefits. - 2.
+Visualisation: Creation of a 'walk through' social video that would provide a more tangible representation of the many benefits of the new centre. - 3.
+Tailoring Images of people representative of the local demographic was used to increase empathy, engagement and ownership.